JB Pritzker, Governor, State of Illinois

 • The MAP system is available each day between 7 a.m. and 10 p.m.
 (CT).

-• For students who have completed a FAFSA, colleges follow the U.S. Department of Education's 2023-24 FAFSA corrections process.
+• For students who have completed a FAFSA, colleges follow the U.S. Department of Education's 2023-24 or 2024-25 FAFSA corrections process.

 Online Resources

-• For additional assistance with accessing and navigating the MAP system, see the MAP User Guides:
+• For additional assistance with accessing and navigating the MAP system, see the corresponding chapter of the MAP User Guide:

 • For assistance with activating and managing GAP Access users, see the GAP Access User Guides for step-by-step instructions.

-• See the 2023-24 Alternative Application Student Record School File Layout document, located within the Electronic Tools section of the e-Library for information on the data elements provided on student record files.
+• See the Alternative Application Student Record School File Layout document, available by processing year within the Electronic Tools section of the e-Library, for information on the data elements provided on student record files.